This article was last updated on March 2, 2022.

 Tips for performing your own blood pressure reading

-Dr. Bill Jagiello, a medical director at Wellmark, provides tips for do-it-yourself blood pressure readings.
+Dr. Barbara Muller, a medical director at Wellmark, provides tips for do-it-yourself blood pressure readings.

 - Avoid wrist cuffs.
 Wrist cuffs will prevent you from receiving an accurate reading.
 Instead, use an upper arm cuff for an accurate reading.